• Skip to primary navigation

 Ice Experiments

-Firstly, how about trying a super simple melting activity to learn about changes of state.
+Firstly, try a super simple melting activity to learn about changes of state.

-Discover whether ice melts faster in hot or cold water with our fishing activity.
-This is one of my favourite winter science experiments, but is also great for summertime too.
-All you need to do is freeze a plastic fish or other small counter in a cube of ice along with a piece of string.
-Tie the other end of the string to a stick and you have your very own ice fishing rod!
+Discover whether ice melts faster in hot or cold water with my ice fishing activity.
+This is one of my favourite winter science experiments, but it is also great for summertime, too.
+All you need to do is freeze a plastic fish or small object in a cube of ice along with a piece of string.
+Tie the other end of the string to a stick, and you have your very own ice fishing rod!

 ice fishing winter science experiment

-Try some painting on ice, this is another very simple activity.
+Try some painting on ice.
+This is another very simple science activity.
 Just freeze a sheet of ice and paint over the top.
 Children can paint, wipe the ice clean and paint again!

 star decoration made from ice hanging in a tree